ml-evs/git-tutorial/README.md

 repository.
 It’s important to note that commits stack on top of each other (in the sense of stack memory: last in, first out).

-I have completely lost my mind and added a very meta-sentence here that someone should remove with a pull request.

 Here are some practical questions you might ask about commits:

   - How often should I commit?